-A Talent Scheme from The Edinburgh TV Festival in partnership with the Arts and Humanities Research Council
+A Talent Scheme from The TV FOUNDATION in partnership with the Arts and Humanities Research Council

-TV PhD is intended to provide an opportunity for AHRC-funded PhD students to attend the Edinburgh Television Festival (ETF), one of the television industry’s most important events.
-Successful applicants will participate in a programme of sessions, and receive training to help them to develop skills, make contacts and increase their knowledge of the television industry, as well as benefiting from a Festival pass.
+TV PhD is a programme which gives AHRC-funded PhD students the opportunity to learn more about the TV industry and attend the Edinburgh Television Festival, one of the television industry’s most important events.
+Successful applicants will participate in a programme of sessions over four afternoons in July, and receive training to help them to develop skills, make contacts and increase their knowledge of the television industry.
+They will also receive a pass for the Festival in late August.

 The scheme is aimed at doctoral students who are interested in working in, or with, the television industry.
 This could include:

 • conducting research into television or media more broadly

 • conducting research in other topics, and providing their expertise to broadcast projects.

 It should be noted that the AHRC/ETF Talent Scheme is not an opportunity to undertake research.